In this resource library we share documents, presentations, forms, videos and useful links from Pinnacle and the wider sector.

 The Immunisation Handbook provides clinical guidelines for health professionals on the safest and most effective use of vaccines in their practice.
 These guidelines are based on the best scientific evidence available at the time of publication, from published and unpublished literature.

-Dr Jo Scott-Jones and Dr Dave Maplesden discuss and more.
+Jo Scott-Jones and Dave Maplesden discuss empagliflozin and ketoacidosis, decision to fund fosfomycin in the community, latent autoimmune diabetes and more.